Photo Credit: Photo by Simbarashe Cha

-Did you know New York City is the most visited urban city in the United State by Black travelers?
-The sights, sounds, food, and culture bring hundreds of Black tourists to the city year after year.
+Did you know New York City is the most visited urban city in the United States by Black travelers?
+The sights, sounds, food and culture bring hundreds of Black tourists to the city year after year.
+It is one of very few big cities where you can be immersed in all Black neighborhoods, districts, exhibitions, culture and more.

 “When developing the plan for our new, year-long content channel, The Black Experience in NYC, we challenged ourselves to define what makes the Black community in New York City so unique and fascinating,” newly appointed Senior Director of Multicultural Content Rondel Holder said.
 “Yes, the city is the birthplace of hip-hop and the Harlem Renaissance, but growing up and residing here, I know that we are so much more than that.
 Our true value is that we are the only city in the world that has the entire Black diaspora, a global Black experience in five boroughs—including Black people from the Caribbean, Latin America, Africa, South America and the US— and countless affinity groups, vibrant neighborhoods and experiences that allow every Black person to find their tribe and express every layer and nuance of their Black expression.
 That is how NYC continues to make Black history every day.”